kindredgroup/talos/cohort_banking_initiator_js/README.md

 ### Building Cohort Replicator and Initiator apps

+These sample apps depend on `@kindredgroup/cohort_sdk_client` package which is hosted at https://npm.pkg.github.com

+#### For local development

+This section describes how to install cohort client SDK for local development of cohort.

+- In the Talos project at GitHub, under ["Packages"](https://github.com/orgs/kindredgroup/packages?repo_name=talos)

 ```
 cd $TALOS/cohort_banking_initiator_js
 # This might take some time while native JS bindings are being compiled